wangrzneu/pd/tools/pd-ctl/README.md

     >> scheduler config balance-hot-region-scheduler set byte-rate-rank-step-ratio 0.05
     ```

 - `src-tolerance-ratio` and `dst-tolerance-ratio` are config for expectation scheduler.
 The smaller the `tolerance-ratio` , the easier it is to schedule.
+When redundant scheduling occurs, we can appropriately increase this.

     ```bash
     >> scheduler config balance-hot-region-scheduler set src-tolerance-ratio 1.05